cloudera/terraform-provider-cdp/docs/resources/ml_workspace.md

 #
 # This file is licensed under the Apache License Version 2.0 (the "License").
 # You may not use this file except in compliance with the License.
-# You may obtain a copy of the License at http =//www.apache.org/licenses/LICENSE-2.0.
+# You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
 #
 # This file is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS
 # OF ANY KIND, either express or implied.
 Refer to the License for the specific